Lavora Barnes

-Lavora Barnes is an American political executive, currently serving as the Chair of the Michigan Democratic Party.
+Lavora Barnes (born 1964/1965) is an American political executive who served as the chair of the Michigan Democratic Party from 2019 to 2025.
 She is the first African-American woman elected to be the position and the second woman.
-She was elected to the position in 2019.

 Early life and education

 Barnes was born in North Carolina and grew up in Virginia.
 She graduated from the College of William & Mary in 1987.

 Career

 Before moving to Michigan, she was the Virginia press secretary for the Bill Clinton 1992 presidential campaign and later worked in his administration.

 In 2004, Barnes became a staffer in the Michigan House of Representatives.
 She worked the Communications director for the Michigan House Democratic Caucus three years later.
 She also worked as Oakland County's deputy clerk and the state director for the Barack Obama 2012 presidential campaign.
 In 2015, she became the Michigan Democratic Party's chief operating officer before party chair four years later.
 In her campaign for the state chair in 2019, she received endorsements from Brandon Dillon, Gretchen Whitmer, and state Attorney General, Dana Nessel.